davidmaceachern/nodesozu/doc/how-this-project-was-set-up.md

-# TSDX
+# How this project was set up

-This client is written in Typescript.
+This project was bootstrapped using the [TSDX tool](https://tsdx.io/)which means client is written in Typescript.

 > If you’re new to TypeScript, checkout [this handy cheatsheet](https://devhints.io/typescript)